The War Room

 Nothing held back.

-The right executive level men at the right rhythm produce a level of honesty most executives have never experienced.
+The right executive level leaders at the right rhythm produce a level of honesty most executives have never experienced.

-But even in the most honest of brotherhoods, some things won't be shared with the group.
+But even in the most honest of communities, some things won't be shared with the group.
 The Release Valve is the 1-1 channel — where what's hidden comes to light.

 • A 1-1, a focussed sprint to address weakness, an accountability partner — whatever the moment needs